Lists

 Defining Values

-Every list consists of Value and Description columns by default.
+By default, every list has Value and Description columns.
 The value is what is displayed once selected from a picklist in a table or header; it is normally a code, such as a rock type code.
+The value must be unique, but the description does not.
+To add a new list item, go to an empty row.

 You can designate colours for each value by either picking from the existing palette, or using the HEX, RGB, or HSL colour codes.
 If you have corporate colours that your organization uses, you can add them to the custom palette section.

 • Numeric.
 The user will enter a numeric value.
 You can specify a Min value and a Max value to constrain the numeric value that can be entered.
 Precision is for specifying how many decimals places you want to have displayed; the full value will be saved as the Precision setting only affects what is displayed.
-This column type also has the calculated field option.

 • CheckBox.
 The user will tick or not tick a box.
 Make sure the column name describes what ticked and unticked means.